-Purpose This Business Process model depicts conservation projects within the broader organisational context.
-It uses a "swim-lane diagram" to show the key steps in the core business process of conservation, alongside steps occurring in other business processes.
+Purpose This Business Process Model depicts conservation projects within the broader organisational context.
+It uses a "swim-lane diagram" to show the key steps in the core business process of conservation, alongside steps occurring in other supporting business processes.
 The model illustrates the conservation project information that needs to flow across to other business processes in order for all processes to run efficiently.
-It also identifies the typical organisational decisions that need to be made at project and portfolio levels, and shows how systems are required to support information flow between processes, enabling efficient workflows and data-informed decision-making.
+It also identifies the typical organisational decisions that need to be made at project and portfolio levels, and shows the information that supports those decisions.
+It makes the case that investing in technology to support management of project information is critical, and that doing so makes other business processes more efficient and effective.
 Who should use this, and with whom?
 Integrators / M&E staff, with people in systems or support roles in other parts of the organisation.
 When In discussions about how to improve the flow of information between areas and how to improve workflow efficiency and organisational effectiveness.
-How Use the model to explore what information is required by people working within each business process, where that information is (or should be) stored, and how to get the information moved from where it is stored to where it's needed.
+How Use the model to explore what information is required by people working within each business process, where that information is (or should be) stored, and how to get the information moved from where it's stored to where it's needed, efficiently